csiro-fair/marimba/docs/pipeline.md

 The `data_mapping` structure is built as the method processes each image, storing the relative paths of the files along with their metadata.
-Finally, this complete data mapping is returned to Marimba for packaging, ensuring all files and metadata are correctly accounted for in the dataset.
+Finally, this complete data mapping is returned to Marimba for packaging, ensuring all files and metadata are correctly accounted for in the Dataset.

 #### Executing the `_package` Method